dotnet/docs-maui/docs/user-interface/styles/xaml.md

 </ContentPage>
 ```

-In this example, the `ResourceDictionary` defines a single *implicit* style that are implicitly set on the page's `Entry` objects.
+In this example, the `ResourceDictionary` defines a single *implicit* style that are implicitly set on the page's <xref:Microsoft.Maui.Controls.Entry> objects.
 The `Style` is used to display blue text on a yellow background, while also setting other appearance options.
 The `Style` is added to the page's `ResourceDictionary` without specifying an `x:Key` attribute.
-Therefore, the `Style` is applied to all the `Entry` objects implicitly as they match the `TargetType` property of the `Style` exactly.
-However, the `Style` is not applied to the `CustomEntry` object, which is a subclassed `Entry`.
-In addition, the fourth `Entry` overrides the `BackgroundColor` and `TextColor` properties of the style to different `Color` values.
+Therefore, the `Style` is applied to all the <xref:Microsoft.Maui.Controls.Entry> objects implicitly as they match the `TargetType` property of the `Style` exactly.
+However, the `Style` is not applied to the `CustomEntry` object, which is a subclassed <xref:Microsoft.Maui.Controls.Entry>.
+In addition, the fourth <xref:Microsoft.Maui.Controls.Entry> overrides the `BackgroundColor` and `TextColor` properties of the style to different `Color` values.

 ## Apply a style to derived types